create-se4ai/engineering-ai-systems-course/README.md

 - Building Intelligent Systems: A Guide to Machine Learning Engineering, 2018. _Geoff Hulten_

-## Licensing

-Want to use any of the course's material as a basis for a new course in your university?
+## Want to use any of the course's materials?

 You are free to use and distribute the course's material as long as you:
-- **Abide by the license**, please check the [LICENSE](LICENSING.md) description
+- **Abide by the license**, please check the [LICENSE](LICENSING.md) conditions
 - **Notify us** that you plan to use the material using the contact e-mails below.
-We just want to keep track of who is using the course's material.
+There is no vetting process in place, we just want to be notified to have control of who is using the material.

 ## Contact Information